 The uncertainty arising from the current environment may increase the challenge in obtaining the sufficient appropriate audit evidence needed to form an independent view about the reasonableness of management’s estimates and judgments.
 It is important for preparers and auditors to engage in discussions assessing the impact early in the preparation timeframe and audit process, as there are likely to be issues that have not been previously encountered that may now need to be considered.
 However, the priorities for risk and audit leaders differ during these unusual times

-Auditing your clients will carry unique challenges, and certain areas may present heightened risks of material misstatement for the audit.
+As a leading online accounting firm, we know that auditing your clients will carry unique challenges, and certain areas may present heightened risks of material misstatement for the audit.
 Here are some areas for auditors to consider as they prepare for their audits during these times

 The COVID-19 pandemic has led to the financial situation of numerous associations to fall apart.
 For customers in specific businesses (e.g., cafés, cordiality) and in certain geological regions, the entity’s ability to proceed as a going concern might be raised doubt about.